 To make a serving, put 3 tablespoons of the mixture into a standard-sized mug.
 Add hot water and stir.
 Top with marshmallows as desired.

 With temperatures suddenly dropping in our area, I have made a double batch of this mix.
 I’ve stored most of it in a larger airtight container in my pantry and left a smaller container easily accessible to my kids.
 A kettle of water is often warming on my stove.

 Hot Cocoa may not be sugar-free, but in moderation, it’s a wonderful cold-weather treat for my kids.
 This recipe is so delicious, I occasionally enjoy a cup with them.

 - 5 cups powdered milk

 - 2 cups unsweetened powdered dark cocoa

-- Combine all ingredients except water and marshmallows.
+- Combine all ingredients in a large bowl, except water and marshmallows.

 - Stir powdered ingredients well to incorporate evenly.

 - Place 3 tablespoons of mixture into a standard-sized mug.
 Fill with hot water and stir.